philippstehr/philippstehr.github.io/CV.md

 *On a problem for workplace democracy and its solution via a workers' dictatorship.* Under review.

+*A Right to Strike for Democratic Corporations?* Under review.

 *A Democratic Right to Political Strikes.* Submission planned for September 2024.

-*A Right to Strike for Democratic Corporations?* Submission planned for September 2024.
+*Social Membership in Firms and the Ethics of Dismissal.* Co-authored with Daniel Sharp

 ## OTHER ACADEMIC WRITING